blackferncreations/germankeycut/intellectual-context.md

 * extend beyond commercial application
 * never become part of the GermanKeyCut operating system

-The manuscript should not be treated as the canonical definition of GermanKeyCut.
+The manuscript should not be treated as the canonical definition of the GermanKeyCut system.

 ---